 Baisakhi is a harvest festival and the Sikh New Year's Day that is predominantly celebrated in Punjab.
 This festival, like many other Punjabi celebrations, is colourful and boisterous and includes a lot of food, dance, and music.

 The word Baisakhi is derived from the word 'Vaisakh,' which is the second month of the Hindu calendar.
 This is the time when the farmers in the northern part of India have harvested the crops and are preparing for the next sowing.
-Every year, people celebrate Baisakhi on 13th April, but every 36 years, it falls on 14th April.
+Every year, people celebrate Baisakhi on the 13th of April, but every 36 years, it falls on the 14th of April.

 On this day, Gurudwaras are decorated for the arrival of hundreds of devotees.
 Sikhs take a holy dip in the nearby ponds or lakes and wear traditional festive attire.
 Nagar Kirtan procession is carried out in various parts of the state.
 Many Gurudwaras also host a food charity known as Langar Seva.